Corporate Career Development

 Training and career development are two separate components of workplace learning and it is career development that is often neglected, however one compliments the other in a dynamic and interdependent workplace strategy.

 Since 1991 ACMA has assisted numerous organisations (small, large, listed and unlisted) to implement targeted career development programs that are designed to engage, inform and assist employees to manage their careers.
-Programs are tailored to both the organisation’s objectives and the individual’s aspirations, marrying them into a satisfied and focused employee equipped with the knowledge and tools to actively contribute to the corporate and common good.
+ACMA programs are tailored to both the organisation’s objectives and the individual’s aspirations, marrying them into a satisfied and focused employee equipped with the knowledge and tools to actively contribute to the corporate and common good.

 Career development is vital for people to understand their potential value to the organisation and/or industry sector.
 Building 3, 5 and 10 year career plans develops a vision that enables career pathways to be built and provide for better workforce resource planning.
 Individual employees and human resource managers can then plan for additional training or qualifications needed to fulfill these career plans, and therefore ensure an ongoing supply of skilled people ready to be utilised as needed.

 It is not all about hard skills.
 The current team-based workplace thrives on employees with good soft skills and this applies to all levels of personnel.
 In this 21st century, people, in general, are better educated, more complex and demand a sophisticated level of interaction with peers, managers and customers.

 ACMA career development programs address both hard and soft skills, with EI (Emotional Intelligence) being a critical component.
 A highly skilled employee (any level) with poor EI can be a disaster in a team environment, which is manifest in recent cases of bullying, stress and other ailments that afflict the current workplace.